AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ### Labels and Tooltips

 Adjusting the position of labels is similar to adjusting it for the markers.
-Set "start", "end", "middle", or ratio from 0 to 1, or a percent value for the {api:anychart.core.ui.LabelsFactory.Label#position}.position(){api} method.
+Set "start", "end", "middle", or ratio from 0 to 1, or a percent value for the {api:anychart.core.ui.LabelsFactory.Label#position}position(){api} method.

-The anchor of the label depends on its position and its connector's curvature, but can be adjusted as well by using the {api:anychart.core.ui.LabelsFactory.Label#anchor}.anchor(){api} method.
+The anchor of the label depends on its position and its connector's curvature, but can be adjusted as well by using the {api:anychart.core.ui.LabelsFactory.Label#anchor}anchor(){api} method.

-To change the content of labels use {api:anychart.core.ui.LabelsFactory.Label#textFormatter}.textFormatter(){api} method.
+To change the content of labels use {api:anychart.core.ui.LabelsFactory.Label#textFormatter}textFormatter(){api} method.
 To know more about labels and methods of adjusting then look up the [Labels tutorial](../Common_Settings/Labels).

 Tooltips have similar methods of adjusting.
-Use {api:anychart.core.ui.Tooltip#textFormatter}.textFormatter(){api} to change the content of the tooltip body and {api:anychart.core.ui.Tooltip#titleFormatter}.titleFormatter(){api} to change the content of the tooltip title content.
-Its position and anchor are being set using the {api:}.position(){api} and {api:}.anchor(){api} methods as well.
+Use {api:anychart.core.ui.Tooltip#textFormatter}textFormatter(){api} to change the content of the tooltip body and {api:anychart.core.ui.Tooltip#titleFormatter}titleFormatter(){api} to change the content of the tooltip title content.
+Its position and anchor are being set using the {api:anychart.core.ui.LabelsFactory.Label#position}position(){api} and {api:anychart.core.ui.LabelsFactory.Label#anchor}anchor(){api} methods as well.
 There are a lot of different tooltip features that can be adjusted.
 Find more about tooltips in the [Tooltip adjusting tutorial](../Common_Settings/Tooltip).

 All label settings can be also defined through the dataSet as well.